maueroats/teaching/content/ap-cs/haskell/ch03/ch03-test.md

 draft: false
 #type: slide
 #theme: white
-description: "DRAFT of test on LYaH Chapter 3."
+description: "Test on LYaH Chapter 3."
 ---

 Unless you are completely confident of your signature-writing skills,